 1 – Tillandsia Cyanea

-Tillandsia is the genus for air plants, which are epiphytes.
-The Tillandsia Cyanea is also known as the Pink Quill Plant.
-It has a big pink bloom.
-This plant is found in Ecuador, and it will grow on any tree or plant it can.
+The Tillandsia Cyanea, also known as the Pink Quill Plant, boasts a big pink bloom, is found in Ecuador, and will grow on any tree or plant it can.

-This plant is medium sized, and it grows to between 30 and 50 centimeters in width and 18 to 30 centimeters in height.
+This plant is medium-sized and grows between 30 and 50 centimeters in width and 18 to 30 centimeters in height.
 It survives well because its absorption system is so efficient, and it is easy to grow.

 2 – Tillandsia Caput-Medusae